fredrikekre/Literate.jl/docs/src/tips.md

-In order to remedy this you can use the clever Julia package [`DisplayAs`](https://github.com/tkf/DisplayAs.jl) to limit the output capabilities of and object.
+In order to remedy this you can use the clever Julia package [`DisplayAs`](https://github.com/tkf/DisplayAs.jl) to limit the output capabilities of an object.
 For example, to "force" an image to be captures as `image/png` only, you can use

 ```julia